fountain pen

 Finally, the design is user-friendly, easy to understand and looks pretty sharp.

-2. The Monk Manual Guides You Into Serenity
+2. The Monk Manual Will Guide You Into Serenity

 This journal is theoretically designed to help the user develop the daily habits of a studious, devoted monk.
-It is quite up-front about its theological component, which could be a problem for some.
-Most professionals tend to keep their faith pretty low key.
+It is quite upfront about its theological component, which could be a problem for some.
 But a journal is private, so the spiritually oriented work in the Monk Manual is protected by the social contract of not reading people’s !@#$% journals.

 Your Monk Manual arrives with gifts.
-There’s a nice pocket notebook, a welcome letter actually signed by Steve Lawson, founder of the Monk Manual, and a heavy, square card.
+There’s a nice pocket notebook, a welcome letter signed by founder Steve Lawson, and a heavy, square card.
 On one side you will find a four-point quick start guide and a QR code that opens video tutorials.
 On the other is a postcard to your future self.
-On it you commit to using the manual for 60 days, and write down a statement of your specific long-term goal plus the name of someone you can reach out to if you get sidetracked.
+On it, you commit to using the manual for 60 days and write down your specific long-term goal — plus the name of someone you can reach out to if you get sidetracked.
 The card is designed to fit into a pocket in the back of the manual so you can check it anytime.

 The Monk Manual is most useful to people for whom a work-life balance means a centered, spiritual interior life.

-3. Plumb Your Emotional Depths With the MindJournal
+3. The MindJournal Will Help You Plumb Your Emotional Depths

 The MindJournal is marketed to men.
 Since the text often addresses men directly, if your chromosomes don’t have a Y it might get irritating.
 Otherwise, it’s a fine tool for developing the habit of talking to yourself on paper.